Skip to content

 We will improve data quality, reduce complexity, and eliminate manual processes through system retirements and automation.

-The FIS will be the single, trusted, unified, authoritative source of faculty information.
-As a result of this program, we will retire the use of school-based FIS systems and the use of excel sheets for data tracking, and seamlessly integrate data exchanges between core systems.
+The FIS is the single, trusted, unified, authoritative source of faculty information.
+As a result of this program, we have retired the use of school-based FIS systems and the use of excel sheets for data tracking, and seamlessly integrated data exchanges between core systems.

 Creating policies and business practices